p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 	# please note, if there is already such a name in use it would be unregistered first (the last registered wins)
 	# (default is none)
 	#jmxPrefix=

+	# string id intended to be used for unique identification of connection
+	# it makes sence for the case that more connections are proxied via p6spy and
+	# user tries to group log messages by connection.
+	# (available as a connection specific property)
+	# (default is none)
+	#instanceId=

     #################################################################
     # DataSource replacement                                        #